 Location In Nebraska

 Has not been found in Nebraska.
 Until November 2017, this invasive insect was only known to Pennsylvania.
 It has now been reported from Delaware (Nov.
 20, 2017), New York (Nov.
 29, 2017), and most recently, Virginia (Jan.
 10, 2018).
-See quarantine map Here.
+Visit Here to see where the species has been found.
+See the potential range map of the species Here.
 Quarantines and eradicaiton efforts are underway to contain the insect.

 Lawrence Barringer, Pennsylvania Department of Agriculture, Bugwood.org